Making our API more powerful

 Drum roll, please…🥁 you can now get all this free with a single hook: useFetch.
 Here's an example:

-import { getPreferenceValues } from "@raycast/api"; import { useFetch } from "@raycast/utils"; export type Notification = { id: string; subject: { title: string; }; }; export function useNotifications() { return useFetch<Notification[]>("https://api.github.com/notifications", { headers: { Accept: "application/vnd.github+json", Authorization: `token ${getPreferenceValues().token}` }, }); }
+import { getPreferenceValues } from "@raycast/api"; import { useFetch } from "@raycast/utils"; export type Notification = { id: string; subject: { title: string; }; }; export function useNotifications() { return useFetch<Notification[]>("https://api.github.com/notifications", { headers: { Accept: "application/vnd.github+json", Authorization: `token ${getPreferenceValues().token}`, }, }); }

 In our example, we halved the lines of code needed to search npm packages with the useFetch hook.
 The hook builds on top of other custom hooks.
 This structure makes it flexible to integrate with your needs, for example, using Octokit to connect to the GitHub API.
 Run npm install @raycast/utils to use the new hooks in your project.